microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 Enables debugging in the JavaScript engine (if supported).

-For Chakra this enables you to debug the JS runtime directly within your app using VisualStudio -> Attach to process (Script)
+For Chakra this enables you to debug the JS runtime directly within your app using Visual Studio -> Attach to process (Script)

 ### ```DebuggerBreakOnNextLine```